Katherine Levin Farrell

-Katherine Levin Farrell (1857–1951) was an American artist known for her paintings and etchings.
+Katherine Levin Farrell (1857–1951) was an American visual artist, known for her paintings and etchings.

 Biography

-Farrell née Levin was born on March 15, 1857, in Philadelphia.
+Katherine Levin was born on March 15, 1857, in Philadelphia.
+She was the daughter of Ludwika (née Levin) and S.H.
+Farrell.
+In 1888, she married Theodore Phillips Farrell.

 She studied at the Philadelphia School of Design for Women, the Pennsylvania Academy of the Fine Arts (PAFA), the Philadelphia Museum School of Art, and the Drexel Institute.
 She studied with Thomas Eakins at PAFA.